-The course is largely digitally based but students are given the opportunity to produce some work in the darkroom and are encouraged to explore many mixed media processes.
+The course is largely digitally based, but students are given the opportunity to produce some work in the darkroom and are encouraged to experiment with mixed media processes.

-Practical work is supported by teacher led presentations, exhibition visits and skills based workshops.
+Practical work is supported by teacher led presentations, exhibition visits and skills-based workshops.

 Methods of Assessment

 All units will be marked internally by the Creative Arts team and will be moderated by the exam board.